Grain should automatically appear when a Zoom recording begins. There are, however, three common reasons why it may not.

 In order for Grain to work you must be signed-in to Zoom.
 Sometimes Zoom will log a user out without notice.
 In order to confirm you are signed-in to Zoom select the "Sign In" menu item in the Zoom application and choose the account that you connected to Grain.

 If you do sign-in during a meeting you will have to restart Zoom in order for Grain to work.

 3. Make sure Grain's 'Zoom Recording Directory & Local Settings' match your Zoom Local Recording storage settings

 When first setting up Grain on your computer, the application will request to monitor a folder for new local Zoom recordings.
 If you wish to change this folder location (or, have changed it already), you'll need ensure that both Zoom and Grain are pointed at the same folder for those local recordings to be noticed by the Grain desktop app.
 You can find this preference within Grain by going to 'Preferences' from the tray icon and selecting the 'App' tab.

-If you are still having issues with Grain showing up, please try restarting the Grain application using the Grain global menu.
-You can also reach out to customer support through chat or email (firstname.lastname@example.org).
+If you are still having issues with Grain showing up, please try restarting the Grain application by going to the dropdown menu from the desktop app > Sign Out > Quit Grain > Sign back in.
+You can also reach out to customer support through chat or email (email@example.com).